EnigmaCurry/d.rymcg.tech/gitea/README.md

 website domain in your browser to finish the setup procedure with install wizard (READ the folowing notes before proceeding).

  * DO NOT attempt to customize any of the settings using the install wizard.
-It will all be overwritten later by the values you set in your own `.env` file.
+It will all be overwritten later by the values you set in your own `.env_${DOCKER_CONTEXT}_default` file.
  * THE ONLY thing you need to do with the install wizard is to create an administrator account and password.
 Click the `Administrator Account Settings` link to expand the option, enter the username `root`, enter a secure passphrase, enter your email address.
  * Once you've entered the `root` account details, click `Install Gitea`.

 It is normal to receive a message of `Bad Gateway` once, right after install.
-You must restart the service in order for your `.env` configuration to be fully
+You must restart the service in order for your `.env_${DOCKER_CONTEXT}_default` configuration to be fully applied:
-applied:

 ```
 # Restart gitea to get the config applied: